Thomas Müller: 10 things on the Bayern Munich Raumdeuter

 The Raumdeuter marked another landmark moment with another trademark performance in November 2015.
 A goal and two assists in a 4-0 win over Stuttgart brought up 150 Bundesliga victories for Müller just a month after his 27th birthday.
 It made him the second-youngest player in history to reach the milestone after Georg Schwarzenbeck, but no one before had done it in as quickly as Müller (209 games).

 That is a win rate of 71.8 per cent, which he in fact increased as he then became the quickest player to 200 Bundesliga wins in February 2018 against Schalke, coming in just 275 games.
-He has now won all three points 235 times in his 327 Bundesliga appearances.
-In all competitions that rate stands at 72.5 per cent, while he has had a direct hand in almost every third Bayern goals since making his senior debut.
+He has now won all three points 339 times in his 473 Bundesliga appearances - an all-time record.
+In all competitions that rate stands at 72 percent, winning the most games ever by a Bayern player.

 Not many players can say they have outscored the great Gerd Müller on a football pitch.
 However, his younger namesake – no relation, they have both confirmed – can make that claim.
 Admittedly Thomas has not been as prolific in terms of the speed at which he has scored, but he is still the top German goalscorer in the history of continental club football, across both the Champions League and European Cup.